agl-c/deid2_dpsyn/Developing_Schedule.md

 # Developing Schedule
+Note that git seetings to check about password login
 ## we're in week-5 (coding-style should be handled and Configration may be tackled)
 1. PS: despite that I reviewed the backbone of PrivSyn, as to specific coding logic, still hard work is needed to check